Angel Investors: What Is Angel Investing & How Does It Work?

 Angel Investor didn’t start as a finance term.
 The term angel refers to the Broadway term angel, where a rich person would fund theatrical productions when the productions would have no money and are on the brink of shutting down.
 It was used on Broadway at the time, just like the term “patron” used in the performing arts world.

-A wealthy person who is angel investor would come together with other rich persons to pool in money and raise capital for theatrical productions.
+A wealthy person who is an angel investor would come together with other rich persons to pool in money and raise capital for theatrical productions.
 The word “angel” was first used by Professor William Wetzel at the University of New Hampshire in 1978 to refer to these investors as angels because they’d support the theatre and save their productions.

 1. Angel Investor in Different Industries